Tropomyosin receptor kinase A: Ligands

 Small molecules such as amitriptyline and gambogic acid derivatives have been claimed to activate TrkA.
 Amitriptyline activates TrkA and facilitates the heterodimerization of TrkA and TrkB in the absence of NGF.
 Binding of amitriptyline to TrkA occurs to the Leucine Rich Region (LRR) of the extracellular domain of the receptor, which is distinct from the NGF binding site.
 Amitryptiline possesses neurotrophic activity both in-vitro and in-vivo (mouse model).
 Gambogic amide, a derivative of gambogic acid, selectively activates TrkA (but not TrkB and TrkC) both in-vitro and in-vivo by interacting with the cytoplasmic juxtamembrane domain of TrkA.

 ACD856 and ponazuril (ACD855) are positive allosteric modulators of both the TrkB and TrkA.
+E2511 is a selective positive allosteric modulator of the TrkA only.

 Role in cancer

 TrkA has a dual role in cancer.
 TrkA was originally cloned from a colon tumor; the cancer occurred via a translocation, which resulted in the activation of the TrkA kinase domain.
 Although originally identified as an oncogenic fusion in 1982, only recently has there been a renewed interest in the Trk family as it relates to its role in human cancers because of the identification of NTRK1 (TrkA), NTRK2 (TrkB) and NTRK3 (TrkC) gene fusions and other oncogenic alterations in a number of tumor types.
 The mechanism of activation of the Human Trk oncogene is suspected to involve a folding of its kinase domain, leading the receptor to remain constitutively active.
 In contrast, Trk A also has the potential to induce differentiation and spontaneous regression of cancer in infants.